AlexTISYoung/snipar/docs/guide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As in previous work (e.g. Kong et al. 2018: https://www.science.org/doi/abs/10.1126/science.aan6877), parental polygenic scores can be used as 'controls'
-to separate out the component of the association between phenotype and polygenic score (PGS) that is due to
+to estimate the within-family association between phenotype and PGS, which only reflects direct genetic effects.
-direct genetic effects.
 In `Young et al. 2022 <https://www.nature.com/articles/s41588-022-01085-0>`_, we showed how this can be done using parental PGSs
 computed from imputed parental genotypes. *snipar* provides a script, :ref:`pgs.py <pgs.py>`,
 that can be used for computing and analysing PGSs using observed/imputed parental genotypes.